-Join Chris Mattia for an in-depth discussion in this video Recording your face, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Recording your face, part of Teaching Techniques: Blended Learning.

 - Recently I had two meetings,…one video conference with someone I had never met…and a face to face meeting with someone I had worked with…for several years online, but had never met face to face.…Both encounters reminded me of…how critical the human face is in making…personal connections with others.…In a blended course, we have the advantage…of having some face to face sessions with our students…to make those strong personal connections,…but a portion of our time is spent online…and for some, this can be an isolating experience.…Being able to incorporate video of our faces…can help strengthen and maintain…that connection for our students.…